larrysong-zillion/zillion-agentic-bizops/README.md

 Bizops sits between the early-stage CRM/notes layer (Granola, Slack, email) and the proposal/SOW layer (Google Docs, signed contracts).
 It does not replace those tools — it eliminates the writing labor between them.
 The team continues to capture customer context however they prefer, then runs that context through bizops to produce a draft, reviews it, and exports the final version to wherever proposals live today.

-The current architecture is a single HTML frontend deployed to GitHub Pages, with an optional FastAPI backend (`server.py`) that becomes useful once the team grows beyond ~5 active users.
-Both the per-user-key and shared-backend deployment modes are supported by the same codebase — switching between them is a configuration change, not a rewrite.
+The current architecture is a single HTML frontend deployed to GitHub Pages, with an optional FastAPI backend (`server.py`) that becomes useful once the team grows beyond ~5 active users or bizops is exposed externally.
+Both deployment modes are supported by the same codebase — switching between them is a configuration change, not a rewrite.

+### A note on this repo being public

+This repo is public so GitHub Pages can host the site without paid plans. **No API key is ever committed to this repo**.
+The Zillion team API key is distributed out-of-band (via Slack #bizops) and pasted into the Settings modal by each team member.
+The browser stores it in localStorage and never transmits it anywhere except directly to Anthropic's API.

 ---

 ## Usage Instructions